rohanharikr/IToy/README.md

 ---

-Thanks to Reddit user [zaraishu](https://www.reddit.com/user/zaraishu/) for help with the Japanese transilerations.
+Thanks to Reddit user [zaraishu](https://www.reddit.com/user/zaraishu/) for help with the Japanese transliterations.